-Gourmet food & a thoroughly modern spa in Sussex
+Gourmet food, a modern spa & occasional yoga in Sussex

 The Quick Read: Great for a cosseting pamper break, Ockenden Manor is a country house hotel with a Michelin starred restaurant and a stunning modern spa set in the little village of Cuckfield with views over the tranquil Sussex countryside.
+The hotel also does occasional yoga and nordic walking weekends.
 Part of the Historic Sussex Hotels group, the rather fabulous spa has an indoor/outdoor pool with sauna, steam room and rainforest walk through shower shower next to a suite of eight calm treatment rooms.
-There’s an extensive menu of treatments, and yoga weekends sometimes run here.
-The food is generally sublime.
+There’s an extensive menu of treatments, and food is generally sublime.

 More on the Spa: The spa is entirely separate from the main hotel, with its own car park for non-residents, and is reached by an easy 200m walk (well-lit after dark) alongside the old walled garden.
 The stark teak coloured panels are refreshing after the half-timbered main house, and the architecture here is exciting rather than intimidating.
 An easily accessible slope lined with pretty shrubs leads to the light cream reception area, where there are seats and sofas, and the eye is led to the pool below, the mezzanine beyond and above, and open views of the downs outside.